Yastrid Is Your No.1 Cog Threads Manufacturer

-Just remember: Serious complications like facial nerve damage or blood vessels damage might only occur if you get the procedure done by an inexperienced doctor.
+Just remember that serious complications like facial nerve damage or blood vessels damage might only occur if you get the procedure done by an inexperienced doctor.
 The worst you can get is facial paralysis, so do not risk your skin and health.

 Can Cog Threads Cause Blood Clots?

 A little bleeding during the cog thread procedure is normal.
-You may get a hematoma or a small blood clot which require treatment by drainage.
+You may get a hematoma or a small blood clot that requires treatment by drainage.